From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Preliminaries

 Following prior work~\cite{althoff_2019_Effortless, liu_2021_OnlineVerification, beckert_2017_multiple_safety}, we define a collision between an object and the robot if their reachable occupancies $\mathcal{C}_{\text{object}}(t)$ and $\mathcal{C}_{\text{robot}}(t)$ intersect, i.e., a collision event is defined as

 Depending on the task and object, collisions should either be avoided altogether or restricted to non-harmful, low-force interactions.
 Accordingly, we define two types of safety constraints in accordance with ISO/TS 15066:2016.
-Power and force limiting (PFL) targets human-robot collaboration with close interaction and allows contacts with humans as long as the kinetic energy of the robot is below pain and injury thresholds~$T_{\text{safe}}(t)$.
-So, the PFL safety constraint is
+Power and force limiting (PFL) targets human-robot collaboration with close interaction and allows contacts with humans as long as the kinetic energy of the robot is below pain and injury thresholds~$T_{\text{safe}}(t)$, resulting in the PFL safety constraint

 The safe energy threshold~$T_{\text{safe}}(t)$ can depend on the collision type (constrained collisions for clamping or unconstrained collisions for free movement), the shape of the robot part in contact (e.g., sharp or blunt edges), or the human body part affected in the worst case~\cite{kirschner_2024_constrained,kirschner_2024_unconstrained, thumm_2025_GeneralSafety}.
-In contrast, speed and separation monitoring (SSM) targets coexistence without close interaction, as it does not permit any contact with humans.
+In contrast, speed and separation monitoring (SSM) does not permit any contact with humans, targeting coexistence without close interaction.
 If a collision can occur, the robot must be at a complete stop with zero kinetic energy, i.e., $T_{\text{safe}}(t)=0$ in~\eqref{eq:PFL-constraint}.